 2D wind monitors and digital compasses will be deployed at all NEON buoy sites in lakes and nonwadeable streams.
 A single wind speed monitor shall be located off the buoy mast.
 The digital compass shall be located in the upper instrument canister (MET canister) attached near the center of the buoy.
 Canister rotation may affect the digital compass' pitch and roll measurements, but should not influence the yaw (compass heading) direction needed to correct wind direction measurements.
-The buoy's Preventive Maintenance document (AD [10]) outlines steps for FOPS to ensure appropriate correction to heading, pitch, and roll based on canister orientation, but only if canister movement occurs during servicing.
+The buoy's Preventive Maintenance document (AD [10]) outlines steps for FOPS to ensure appropriate correction to heading, pitch, and roll based on canister orientation.